genesiscastillo/Google-Cloud-Platform-Associate-Cloud-Engineer/Test/test6.md

     * B. Notify your users of an upcoming maintenance window.
 Deploy the update in that maintenance window.
     * C. Deploy the update as the same version that is currently running.
     * D. **Deploy the update as a new version.
 Migrate trafficc from the current version to the new version.**
+        > gcloud app deploy app.yaml
+        > gcloud app deploy app.yaml --version 987654321
+        > gcloud app services set-traffic [MY_SERVICE] --splits 987654321=1 --migrate

-15. __REPASAR__ You have created a Kubernetes deployment, called Deployment-A, with 3 replicas on your cluster.
+15. You have created a Kubernetes deployment, called Deployment-A, with 3 replicas on your cluster.
 Another deployment, called Deployment-B, needs access to Deployment-A. You cannot expose Deployment-A outside of the cluster.
-What should you do?
+What should you do?__[REVISAR]__

     * A. Create a Service of type NodePort for Deployment A and an Ingress Resource for that Service.
 Have Deployment B use the Ingress IP address.
     * B. Create a Service of type LoadBalancer for Deployment A. Have Deployment B use the Service IPaddress.
     * C. Create a Service of type LoadBalancer for Deployment A and an Ingress Resource for that Service.Have Deployment B use the Ingress IP address.
     * D. **Create a Service of type ClusterIP for Deployment A. Have Deployment B use the Service IP address.**
+        > __Type of Services:__
+        > * __ClusterIP (default):__ Internal clients send requests to a stable internal IP address.
+        > * __NodePort:__ Clients send requests to the IP address of a node on one or more nodePort values that are specified by the Service.
+        > * __LoadBalancer:__ Clients send requests to the IP address of a network load balancer.
+        > * __ExternalName:__ Internal clients use the DNS name of a Service as an alias for an external DNS name.
+        > * __Headless:__ You can use a headless service in situations where you want a Pod grouping, but don't need a stable IP address.

 16. You need to estimate the annual cost of running a Bigquery query that is scheduled to run nightly.What should you do?